sybrentc/Spuders/plan.md

 **Plan for Implementing Airstrike Safety Check Using Existing Simulation Capability**

 **Goal:**
 Modify `strikeManager.js` to simulate an airstrike's effect on the player's total earning rate *before* committing to a real strike.
 The simulation will use the `Striker` class with a list of cloned defenders.
-If the simulated strike would drop the player's total earning rate below the current wave's average bounty rate (\(b_n = B_n/T_n\)), the real strike will be aborted for that frame.
+If the simulated strike would drop the player's total earning rate below the current wave's average bounty rate (\(b_n = B_n/T_n\)), the real strike will be aborted for that frame and a wait period entered which expires when the player next places a defender.

 **Proposed Changes in `strikeManager.js`:**

 1.  **New Helper Method: `_cloneDefenderForSimulation(originalDefender)`**
-    *   **Purpose:** To create a standalone copy of a defender that can be used by the `Striker` class for damage simulation.
+    *   **Purpose:** To create a standalone copy of the currently active defender pool that can be used by the `Striker` class for damage simulation.
-    *   **Details:**
-        *   It will take an `originalDefender` object as input.
-        *   It will create a new object (the "clone") and copy essential properties like `x`, `y`, `hp` (current scaled health, typically 0-1), `id`, `type`, `isDestroyed`, and `wearEnabled`.
-        *   The clone will be augmented with necessary information from the `DefenceManager` for damage calculation, specifically:
-            *   `definition`: The defender's type definition (containing `stats.wearCapacity`, `stats.cost`, etc.).
-            *   `baseEarningRate`: The earning rate of this defender type at full health.
-        *   The clone will have its own `getEarningRate()` method.
-This method will calculate its current earning rate based on its current `hp`, its `definition.stats.wearCapacity`, and its `baseEarningRate`. (e.g., `(this.hp / this.definition.stats.wearCapacity) * this.baseEarningRate`).
-        *   Most importantly, the clone will have a `hit(damageAmount)` method.
-This method must replicate the financial impact of damage:
-            1. It will note the clone's earning rate *before* applying damage (using its `getEarningRate()` method).
-            2. It will reduce the clone's `hp` by `damageAmount` (the normalized damage value passed by the `Striker`), clamping `hp` at 0.
-If `hp` becomes 0, `isDestroyed` will be set to `true`.
-            3. It will calculate the clone's earning rate *after* applying damage.
-            4. It will return the positive difference between the earning rate before and after (this is \(\Delta R\), the reduction in earning rate for this specific defender).
-If there's no positive reduction, it returns 0.
     *   **Note:** The `damageAmount` parameter in `hit(damageAmount)` is the value calculated by `Striker` (i.e., `bombPayload.strengthA / (effectiveDistance * effectiveDistance)`), which represents the normalized "wear" applied to the defender's scaled health.

 2.  **New Helper Method: `_getCurrentWaveAverageBountyRate()`**